 The Galapagos were first named and detailed in 1525 but with no attempt to claim them.
 For centuries thereafter, passing soldiers and pirates would occasionally dock to allow time to rest and repair their ships, or to hide away prior to conducting coastal attacks on Peru or Ecuador.
 The whaling industry also saw the islands used as an important way-station until the late 1800's.

-Only as recently as 1832 did Ecuador assert a territorial claim with the establishment, on Isla Floreana, of a colony of exiled soldiers.
+Only as recently as 1832 did Ecuador assert a territorial claim with the establishment, on Floreana Island, of a colony of exiled soldiers.
 A ship sailed past less than 3 years later and on board stood a man whose observations and conclusions would change the world.
 Charles Darwin recorded notes on the flora and fauna he encountered and such notes became a cornerstone of his theory of evolution (read our articles on: On the Origin of Species and The Voyage of The Beagle).

 How he must have marvelled at the tameness of these ‘wild’ creatures.
 He soon concluded that timidity, so important in other ecosystems in avoiding predators, must not be necessary where there is a lack of predation.
 Hence the seemingly friendly, sociable behaviour of many of the species found in the Galapagos.

 Although the theory that complex organisms have developed gradually over time from simpler ones had been around for some time, Darwin made an incredible breakthrough.
 He gathered so much corroborative evidence and built on this initial premise with his explanation of natural selection that it was his work, supported by his eminence, that caused a seismic shift in the way people thought about the natural world.